-4-11 Thermal noise of the pendulum branched system compared with the simple pendulum in the normal mode condition (with vertical modes).
-The thermal noise of the branched suspension is identical to that one of the simple pendulum in the off-resonance high frequency zone (1: marionette, 2:mirror, 3: reaction mass).
-This is the ideal case in which all the quality factors are quite equal (to 10) and in the off-resonance high frequency zone the thermal noise of the branched suspension observed by the mirror coordinate, is identical to that one of the mirror one.
+4-11 Thermal noise of the pendulum branched system compared with the simple pendulum , thermal noise in the normal mode condition (with vertical modes).
+The thermal noise of the branched suspension is identical to that one of the simple pendulum in the off-resonance high frequency zone.

+This the ideal case in which all the quality factors are quite equal and in the off-resonance high frequency zone the thermal noise of the branched suspension observed by the mirror coordinate, is identical to that one of the mirror one.
 This is consistent with the normal mode definition.